 the source package is sufficient to build any binary artifacts associated

 with the release.

 Every ASF release must comply with ASF licensing policy.
 This requirement is of utmost importance and an audit should be performed before any full release is created.
-In particular, every artifact distributed must contain only appropriately licensed code.
-More information can be found in the foundation website and in the release licensing FAQ.
+In particular, every artifact distributed must contain only appropriately licensed code, and must not include non-approved licenses.
+More information can be found in the release licensing FAQ.

 Votes on whether a package is ready to be released use majority approval -- i.e., at least three PMC members must vote affirmatively for release, and there must be more positive than negative votes.
 Releases may not be vetoed.
 Before voting +1 PMC members are required to download the signed source code package, compile it as provided, and test the resulting executable on their own platform, along with also verifying that the package meets the requirements of the ASF policy on releases.

 Please ensure that you wait at least 24 hours after uploading a new release before updating the project download page and sending the announcement email(s).
 This is so that mirrors have sufficient time to catch up.
 (For time-critical security releases, the download pages script supports bypassing this requirement.)

 It is important that people are informed about the availability of new releases.
 Announcements must contain a link to the relevant download page for the source.
 At the very least, emails should be sent out announcing this to all appropriate mailing lists.
 Many top level projects have announcement lists for this purpose.
 There is also an ASF-wide announcement list which is suitable.

 Please note that you can not post the ASF-wide announcement list without the usage of "apache.org" mail address.
 Also, please make sure that you have put 3-5 lines blurb for the project. (because most of the subscribers to announce.AT.apache.DOT.org list would not know what is XX-Project, generally speaking)